Stanzas is a quarterly for new poetry by established and aspirant poets.

 It includes translations as well as reviews of newly published collections and anthologies.

 We invite you to enjoy the cutting edge of poetic expression by subscribing to this tastefully compiled publication.
+You can select your subscription type below:

 Purchase individual Issues of Stanzas: Contact us if you’d like to purchase earlier issues of Stanzas without subscribing.